luxfi/docs/docs/apis/luxd/luxd-release-notes.md

 This upgrade reduces C-chain gas fees, removes C-chain gas refunds, and includes various security improvements.
 We urge everyone in the community to update as soon as possible in order to ensure that their nodes remain healthy.
 :::

-The changes in the upgrade go into effect at 10 AM EST, March 25th 2021 on the Fuji testnet and 10 AM EST, March 31st 2021 on mainnet.
+The changes in the upgrade go into effect at 10 AM EST, March 25th 2021 on the Testnet testnet and 10 AM EST, March 31st 2021 on mainnet.

 **The primary components to this upgrade include:**